 tCheck can also test the homogeneity of your cannabutter – because there’s nothing worse than sharing a batch of uneven edibles with friends.
 Someone always feels cheated because their portion wasn’t as strong as they hoped, while another person has an uncomfortable experience from eating much less.
 With tCheck, you can test different parts of your hardened cannabutter to make sure each portion will have the same amount of THC or CBD.
 If the distribution of cannabinoids is uneven, you can remelt and remix your cannabutter before using it in your edibles. tCheck will be there for you even if you have to test your infusion again and again.

 When left alone, cannabinoids will separate or settle to the bottom of your infused oil.
 If you’re working with oils that are solid at room temperature (butter and coconut oil) separation is less of an issue, but MCT oil or EVOO will settle over time.
 If you’re using the recipe calculator to blend infused and uninfused oils for a desired potency, homogenization is very important.
 Thankfully, tCheck makes it easy!
 Just take several samples from your jar and test them all.
 The results should be close.
 If not, simply stir more!

-If you’re ready to take your cannabis edibles to the next level, please contact us at tCheck.com.
-Our friendly customer service team will be happy to help you pick out a cannabis potency kit that’s perfect for your needs.
+If you’re ready to take your cannabis edibles to the next level, visit our website.
+Shop our various cannabis potency testings kits, testing accessories, and more.
+Have questions?
+Our friendly customer service team will be happy to help you.
+Visit our FAQ page or email support@tCheck.me.